 EFF also provides HTTPS Everywhere, which forces websites to load encrypted pages.
 Many websites default to unencrypted HTTP pages or redirect requests to unsecure domains.
 HTTPS Everywhere changes the requests you’re sending to only load encrypted webpages.
 You can tell whether or not a website uses HTTPS by looking for the lock icon next to the URL.

 There are a lot of privacy extensions, but most boil down to ad and tracker blocking.
 Experiment with different ones if you want and double-check if they’re working with Panopticlick.
 If you don’t want to go through the hassle, our recommendations should serve you well.

-Browsers have become more sophisticated as the number of accounts users stored with them has increased.
+The most popular browsers have become more sophisticated as the number of accounts that users store with them has increased.
 That said, your browser’s built-in password manager is the worst thing you could be using.
 Though Safari’s integration with iCloud Keychain is better than Chrome’s password storage, a dedicated password manager is better than both.

 Password managers let you store, organize and fill your passwords online.
 They provide convenient access to your account credentials and help you stay more secure online by avoiding cybercrime.
 Because you have a dedicated spot to store your passwords, you can use long, unique combinations for your accounts, making it much harder for a hacker to access them.

 The best password managers store your information in encrypted form, too, so it’s next to impossible for a hacker to break in.
 Our top choice is Dashlane for its ease of use, superior password security and slew of features.
 You can learn more about it in our Dashlane review.